 - Bladder /Urethral pain on trying to hold urine

 - Nocturia which is having to wake up at night to pass urine several times

-- Stress type –due to increased abdominal pressure like during lifting heavy-weight, sneezing, coughing, laughing or straining.
-(It is not due to ‘mental stress’)
+- Stress incontinence – This occurs due to increased abdominal pressure during lifting heavy-weight, sneezing, coughing, laughing or straining, along with a weak sphincter and pelvic floor muscles.
+This is seen post childbirth trauma, menopause, and surgery.
+(It is not due to ‘mental stress’),

 - Hesitancy or difficulty in initiating urine stream

 - Poor stream or slow flow speed of urine

 - Intermittency which is a stop-start type of stream of urine

 - Sensation of incomplete voiding